cornwarecjp/nerdsnipe/README.md

 Entering this value into the Values page yields the following data:

 37107599e317f32f53e58571c857a45a4e1d1d88a46ae4983d3160f9962f5c0a

+And indeed, the friction coefficient is irrelevant; it's just there to invite puzzlers to try incorrect approaches to the puzzle.

 Note: this problem is based on this video: https://www.youtube.com/watch?v=GPAHZHW3-vg